snpsuen/FRR_MetalLB_BGP_Minikube/README.md

 The upstream FFR leaf switches behave as Internet service providers for the client and Kubernetes while the FRR spine switch assumes the role of an Internet backbone.
 Altogether they cooperate to establish BGP connectivity end to end, similar to what is being achieved on the Internet at large.

-### Summary of our container inventory in ContainerLab
+### Summary of the container inventory in ContainerLab
 <table>
 	<thead>
 		<tr>